 Check for broken bones and other injuries afterwards.

 If a person is unconscious but is breathing and has no other life-threatening conditions, they should be placed in the recovery position.

-If a person isn't breathing normally after an accident, call an ambulance and start CPR straight away if you can.
+If a person is not breathing normally after an accident, call an ambulance and start CPR straight away if you can.